Eating Disorders, 17 and Under

 Laura created this session which is close to heart, as she has personal experience with it, “Living with Chronic Illness and Disability”.
 Laura is a Certified Social Worker and Grief Therapist with extensive knowledge and experience in research and counselling in the fields of aging, disability and rehabilitation.
 Laura is experienced in psychosocial/psychoeducational assessment, counselling, practicing as a group facilitator and experienced lecturer.

-Matthew is a mental health peer-support specialist, nonprofit learning manager, educator, and author living in the suburbs of Washington, DC.
+Matthew is a mental health peer-support specialist, nonprofit leader, educator, and author living in the suburbs of Washington, DC.
 As a person with lived experience, Matthew uses his own story as a channel for others to heal through.
-Professionally, Matthew is the knowledge and learning manager with a Mental Health nonprofit organization in the DC Metro area.
-He’ll be running "Managing Bipolar to Live your Best Life" group on Fridays from 3:30 - 4:30 PM EST
+Professionally, Matthew commits his time and energy to expand opportunities for professionals with mental illness in the DC Metro area and across the US.
+He’ll be running "Managing Bipolar to Live your Best Life" group Saturday at 11:30am ET